Eran Elinav: Awards and recognition

 Elinav was awarded the Rappaport prize for biomedical research in 2015, the Levinson award for basic science research in 2016, the Landau prize of Immunology in 2018 and was inducted to the American Academy of Microbiology in 2021.
+Elinav received The EFSD and the Novo Nordisk Foundation Precision Diabetes Medicine Award in 2023, and was inducted into the German National Academy of Sciences Leopoldina in 2025.